/

 For those with access, this container image is available on cgr.dev:

-docker pull cgr.dev/ORGANIZATION/dask-gateway:latest
+docker pull cgr.dev/ORGANIZATION/dask-gateway-server:latest

 Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.